Madrid, September 6, 2018

 REC: Interventional Cardiology will be funded in its entirety by the SHCI.
 The funds will derive from agreements for collaboration that the SHCI maintains with collaborating companies and that aid the training and research activities developed by the SHCI as part of its main objectives.
 The funds will be adjusted yearly according to the journal’s budget for the forthcoming year.

 The journal will maintain complete independence from its funding bodies, which will have no influence whatsoever with its publication or contents.
 Nevertheless, the journal will make true and transparent declarations of any type of conflicts of interest that may occur.
+Printed issues of the journal and its website may have commercial advertisements.
+However, sponsors do not participate in the selection or edition of the published content.
+The editorial board is independent from the commercial sponsorship.

 SECTION 2.
 Structure and management